A look at why a hotel blog should be part of any small and independent hotel’s content marketing plan.

-No matter where we find ourselves in our travel purchase journey, one thing is certain: we’ll always turn to the internet for ideas, inspiration, and research—and even just for fun.
+No matter where we find ourselves in our travel purchase journey, one thing is certain: We’ll always turn to the internet for ideas, inspiration, and research—and just for fun.

 Some of the content we consume is courtesy of independents, like our favorite YouTubers or trusted travel bloggers; others are from reputable magazines like Travel + Leisure or Condé Nast Traveler.